-Ethics approval and consent to participate: The ethics committee at Alzahra Universityhas approved this study (IR.ALZAHRA.REC.1401.191) and it aligns with the Declaration of Helsinki.
+Ethics approval and consent to participate: The ethics committee at Alzahra University has approved this study (IR.ALZAHRA.REC.1401.191), aligning with the Declaration of Helsinki.
 Subjects have provided their informed consent.
 Written informed consent was secured from all participants before their involvement in the research.